wdc-molfar/smd-importer/README.md

 1. Importer loads source branch from [@molfar smd dashboard](https://nevada-jace-dev.herokuapp.com/design/@molfar-smd-schema).
 2. Importer loads and parse data from xlsx file.
 3. Importer validates data and resolves it, if it possible.
-4. Importer generate xlsx file with results of validation.
+4. Importer generate xlsx file with results of validation such as [template.validation.xlsx](./template.validation.xlsx).
 5. Importer use ```extend``` merge strategy for merges source data and target @molfar smd branch.
 6. Importer creates specific branch on @molfar smd dashboard and commits imported data.